-How would you explain your research/area you teach?
+How would you explain your role in the school?

 What inspired you to pursue this area?

-How does your research/professional interests and experience influence your teaching?
+How do your professional interests and experience influence the support you provide?

 What's been the greatest moment of your career so far?

 I have been fortunate enough to have had a number of career highs – I have been involved in some high profile cases in the higher courts, I spent some time handling cases with overseas elements so saw other jurisdictions in action first hand, and was delighted when I obtained my judicial appointment.